barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

       password       => 'xxxxxxxx'
     }
 ```
-#### Custom Facts for the Barracuda Web Application Firewall

-These facts are obtained by the agent by connecting to the remote WAF unit
-•	Firmware version
-•	Serial
-•	Hostname
-•	Time Zone
-•	Model
-•	Product Type

 ### Puppet Device

 The Puppet Agent works as a proxy system to connect and apply the manifest on the WAF.